 Students have the right to be present throughout the hearing, or portions thereof, except for the deliberation phase.

-Students have the right to question respondents, complainants, alleged victims and/or witnesses in attendance.
-Students will have the ability to question these parties indirectly, at the sole discretion of the Hearing Administrator, by submitting their questions in advance for the Hearing Administrator to facilitate, except in cases subject to the Sexual Misconduct and Title IX Sexual Harassment Regulation, in which case the Advisor shall also have the right conduct such questioning and is not required to submit the questions in advance.
-At the request of either the complainant or the respondent, the alleged victim(s) and respondent may be placed in separate rooms with technology enabling the decision maker and parties to simultaneously see and hear the party answering questions or presenting their information regarding the alleged conduct violation.

 To the extent permitted by federal and state law, students have the right to be notified in writing of the outcome of the hearing.
 The report will be provided to the parties simultaneously.
 For cases in which the Clery Act applies, the notification will include any initial, interim, or final decision, any sanctions imposed, and the rationale for the result and sanctions, and an explanation of the appeal process.
-For all other proceedings, the school will inform the Complainant/reporting party whether it found that the alleged conduct occurred, any individual remedies offered to the Complainant/reporting party, or any sanctions imposed on the responding party that directly relate to the Complainant/reporting party, and other steps the school has taken to eliminate the concern.
+For all other proceedings, the school will inform the Complainant/reporting party whether it found that the alleged conduct occurred, any individual remedies offered to the Complainant/reporting party, or any sanctions imposed on the respondent that directly relate to the Complainant/reporting party, and other steps the school has taken to eliminate the concern.

 Students have the right to have any legal personal property returned to them if in the current possession of the University.
 The determination of when this property is to be returned is left to the sole discretion of the Hearing Administrator.